kyang1337/ior/doc/sphinx/userDoc/tutorial.rst

         This defaults all tests in 'script' to use write data checking.

-In this tutorial the first one is used as it is much easier to toy around with an get to know IOR.
-The second option thought is much more useful to safe benchmark setups to rerun later or to test many different cases.
+In this tutorial the first option is used as it is easier to play around with and learn IOR.
+The second option is useful for saving benchmark setups to rerun later or for running multiple test cases.

 Getting Started with IOR